 Nigel’s key takeaways

-Company culture describes how things get done.
+- Company culture describes how things get done.
 How do your most important decisions reflect your values?
-And what sort of behavior gets rewarded?
+And what sort of behaviour gets rewarded?

 What attracted you to HR?
 And have you always been drawn to communications?